lawrencecandilas/fairchild-island/README.md

 ## About this WAD

 This is my third DOOM WAD project.
 In this WAD I got fascinated with trying to make an ugly, decaying place.
-I have decided to be somewhat unfriendly to the player; there's a couple of things that could trick you and the way through is not super straightforward.
+As the player progresses through the WAD, the player will meet escalating challenges; there's a couple of things that could trick you and the way forward in a couple of places (as well as the exit) is not obvious.

 The WAD is also long (maybe a bit too long), but linear after you get out of the first green-walled part.
 The par time is set to 30 minutes.